itsMig/D4Xgui/paper/paper.md

 By providing a common platform for data processing and analysis, D4Xgui not only simplifies complex workflows but also promotes consistency and transparency in carbonate clumped isotope research.
 Developed using the flexible \href{https://streamlit.io}{Streamlit} framework, D4Xgui is designed to allow further community-driven customization.
-Its modular plug\&play architecture enables for easy integration of new features as the field of clumped isotope research steadily evolves.
+Its modular plug&play architecture enables for easy integration of new features as the field of clumped isotope research steadily evolves.
 Planned future updates include the integration of an Application Programming Interface (API), which will enhance data management and enable script-based interaction with the database.
 Moreover, we are already working on the integration of Easotope databases, which will enable seamless integration of archived datasets.
 This addition will also ensure that data processed through D4Xgui adheres to the FAIR principles, promoting findability, accessibility, interoperability, and long-term data reuse across laboratories.